eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 The Untyped API provides [opaque](https://en.wikipedia.org/wiki/Opaque_pointer) (i.e. void) pointers to data, which is flexible and efficient but also requires that the user takes care to interpret received data correctly, i.e. as a type compatible to what was actually sent.
 This is required for interaction with other lower level APIs and integration into third party frameworks such as [ROS](https://www.ros.org/).
 For further information see the respective header files.

-There also is a plain [C API](../../../iceoryx_examples/icedelivery_on_c/README.md), which can be used if C++ is not an option.

 In the following sections we describe how to use the API in iceoryx applications.
 We will omit namespaces in several places to keep the code concise.
 In most cases it can be assumed that we are using namespace ``iox::cxx``.
 We also will use ``auto``